mfritscher555/yellowpages/README.md

 ```(yellowpages) $ scrapy crawl nola```

 "nola" comes from the _scraper.py file where I defined the name of the spider to be nola.

+(yellowpages) was the name of my virtual environment.